ethjs/ethjs/README.md

 ## Our Relationship with Ethereum & EthereumJS

-We would like to mention that we are not in any way affiliated with the Ethereum Foundation or `ethereumjs`.
+We would like to mention that we are not in any way affiliated with the Ethereum Foundation.
 However, we love the work they do and work with them often to make Ethereum great!
 Our aim is to support the Ethereum ecosystem with a policy of diversity, modularity, simplicity, transparency, clarity, optimization and extensibility.

 Many of our modules use code from `web3.js` and the `ethereumjs-` repositories.
 We thank the authors where we can in the relevant repositories.
-We use their code carefully, and make sure all test coverage is ported over and where possible, expanded on.

 ## Special Thanks